 If you regularly experience foot or ankle pain, podiatry can pinpoint the source of your discomfort and provide you with treatments that improve your mobility and overall quality of life.
-At MidJersey Orthopaedics in Flemington and Bridgewater, New Jersey, the team of podiatric experts proudly offers a full suite of services, including diagnosis and treatment of flat feet, plantar fasciitis, and Achilles tendonitis.
+At MidJersey Orthopaedics in Flemington, Bridgewater and Washington, New Jersey, the team of podiatric experts proudly offers a full suite of services, including diagnosis and treatment of flat feet, plantar fasciitis, and Achilles tendonitis.
 To request your podiatry appointment today, call the office nearest you or click the online scheduling tool.

 Podiatry is a branch of medicine that works to diagnose, treat, and prevent problems that affect the feet and ankles.
 Podiatrists, like those at MidJersey Orthopaedics, participate in four years of traditional medical school, followed by at least three years of residency training in a hospital or clinical setting.